Quotation and allusion

 Allusion is using elements of other pieces or styles to refer to them.
 Allusion to other pieces is also called paraphrase.

-Example: Johannes Brahms, Symphony no. 1 (1854–1876), IV: The last movement allegedly quotes a shepherd’s tune (30:52) and alludes to the “Ode to Joy” (32:51) from Ludwig van Beethoven, Symphony no. 9 (1824), IV (3:02).
+Example: Johannes Brahms, Symphony no. 1 (1854–1876), IV (Link opens in new window): The last movement allegedly quotes a shepherd’s tune (30:52) and alludes to the “Ode to Joy” (32:51) from Ludwig van Beethoven, Symphony no. 9 (1824), IV (Link opens in new window) (3:02).

-Example: Lennon–McCartney, “Your Mother Should Know,” from Magical Mystery Tour (1967): The melody and harmony resemble that of songs like Cole Porter, “Anything Goes” (1934), which “was a hit before your mother was born.”
+Example: Lennon–McCartney, “Your Mother Should Know,” (Link opens in new window) from Magical Mystery Tour (1967): The melody and harmony resemble that of songs like Cole Porter, “Anything Goes” (Link opens in new window) (1934), which “was a hit before your mother was born.”
 (The Beatles may have had this song in particular in mind, which ironically deals with the notion that “times have changed.”)

 Additional categories